rorolopetegui/TheJourney/README.md

 -3600000 at a 5000 cv means 720 CVs (720 CVs to be sold at 5000 each) If further 720CVs a year per month 60CVs, means 60*12 = 720CVs a year (Can this be achieved?)

 -Alternative projects (What if we get some investors, we can take our part here for the cooperative *For everyone, and eat cake) (If we have the talent, like 3 CVs)
-3Cvs at value of 200K proj We could pay the cake in 4, 3 devs plus 1 point for cooperative (50k per project sold) This means how many projects do we need to sell: 3600000/50000 = 72 projects a year (6 projects a month) (Can this be achieved?
+3Cvs at value of 200K proj We could split the cake in 4, 3 devs plus 1 point for cooperative (50k per project sold) This means how many projects do we need to sell: 3600000/50000 = 72 projects a year (6 projects a month) (Can this be achieved?
 More? less?)

 If we have a good flow of CVs incomming/being filtered by our portal,  we can achieve multiples tactics at once (We can have a good flow of CVs, meaning a good flow of projects, and good CV sold)